 Reconnecting with things from a time in your life that you did not feel bitter can help you regain your passion for life.
 You can reclaim what you once loved by playing with markers again, or singing in the car when nobody is looking.
 Capture and preserve those fleeting moments of joy before they slip away.

 And who knows?
 Maybe if enough bitter woman syndrome sufferers start reconnecting with their childhood passions, we will help create a happier world.

 There are many people who suffer from this so-called bitter woman syndrome.
 They have a difficult time accepting things as they are and can’t get over the past.
 The bitter person’s feelings of disharmony affect the people around them.
-Bitter people also have a higher materialistic value and lower level of gratitude.
+Bitter people also have a higher materialistic value and a lower level of gratitude.

-But learning how to overcome bitterness is possible.
+But learning how to overcome bitterness and resentment is possible.
 Gratitude is a powerful tool for creating change in our lives.
 If you find yourself feeling bitter and descending down the path to being a bitter woman, try to surround yourself with unconditional love and reclaim things from your past that you once loved.

 The more people that know about what bitter woman means, the more we can work to overcome it in our own lives.

 I’m turning 36 this year, and I’m headed to the point where I have to decide if I am going to become bitter or not.
 But I have faith in myself that I will keep my zeal and joie de vivre!